USS Braxton: Operation Magic Carpet

 Braxton reached Nagoya on the 28th, but did not moor until the 30th.
 There, she disembarked the 25th Division, rear echelon and completed unloading her cargo later that day.
-Having put her "third load of occupation troops on Japan", Braxton sailed for San Pedro, California, on 3 November as part of the "Operation Magic Carpet" fleet.
+Having put her "third load of occupation troops on Japan", Braxton sailed for San Pedro, Los Angeles, on 3 November as part of the "Operation Magic Carpet" fleet.
 She then made a round-trip, "Magic-Carpet" voyage to the Philippines and returned to San Pedro on 13 February 1946.

 Braxton remained there into April.
 On the 9th, LCI-1O17 came alongside and transferred 8 German officers, 154 enlisted men, and 2 prisoners—the remaining crewmen of the heavy cruiser Prinz Eugen (IX-300), a war prize that had been brought to the United States from the Baltic—to Braxton.
 The transport got underway at 1610 that same day.
 After transiting the Panama Canal on the 17th, Braxton reached Staten Island early on the 23d.
 She then embarked 1,492 U.S. Army enlisted men and, with the 164 former Prinz Eugen crewmen still on board, sailed for Germany on 3 May 1946, reaching Bremerhaven on the morning of the 10th.

 Decommissioning and fate

 Ten days later, Braxton got underway for the United States with naval and military passengers and reached Staten Island on 30 May.
 Underway for Norfolk on 3 June, Braxton anchored in Hampton Roads the following morning.
 After preparations for inactivation, she was decommissioned there on 27 June 1946.
 Braxton was turned over to the War Shipping Administration on the 29th, and her name was struck from the Navy List on 19 July 1946.
 She was placed in the portion of the National Defense Reserve Fleet berthed at James River, Virginia.
-She remained there, inactive, until sold on 9 April 1973 to the Union Minerals and Alloys Corp., of New York City, to be scrapped.
+She remained there, inactive, until sold on 9 April 1973 to the Union Minerals and Alloys Corporation, of New York City, to be scrapped.